 As the executive vice president, Robert Hull leads NASBE’s work related to teaching, leading, learning, and governance policy.
 Hull came to NASBE as the inaugural director of the Center for College, Career, and Civic Readiness following a 40-year career in education reform at the school, district, and state levels.
 After starting his career as an elementary school teacher in West Virginia’s Putnam County School District, Hull served as a principal for eight years prior to moving to district administrative positions.
 He served as assistant superintendent of curriculum and instruction and directed early childhood education, federal programs, and community outreach for the school district during his tenure there.
 In 2010, Hull joined the West Virginia Department of Education as assistant superintendent of schools in the division of teaching and learning.
 As the associate state superintendent of schools, Hull oversaw state programs on educator quality, early learning, career and technical innovation, federal programs, and policy development and deployment for Common Core State Standards and Smarter Balanced assessments.
 Hull has a background in fine arts and is an advocate for integrating all things creative and innovative in classrooms everywhere.

-One of NASBE's veteran team members, LeeNaura (Lee) King provides administrative support to the accounting department.
+One of NASBE's veteran team members, LeeNaura (Lee) King provides administrative and accounting support to the organization.
 She also acts as liaison to NASBE's IT support staff and maintains infrastructure and office equipment.
-In addition, King assists the publications team with requests and mailings, the events team with NASBE conference logistics, and maintains the organization's growing database.
+In addition, King assists the publications team with requests and mailings and the events team with NASBE conference logistics.

 Director of Teaching, Leading, and Learning